You are viewing a story from harrypotterfanfiction.com

 Two more girls were sorted into Ravenclaw and three boys into Slytherin and Hufflepuff each.
 As the sorting continued, it appeared that Gryffindor would have quite a shortage of first years until McGonagall called ‘Evans, Marcus’.

-A rather tall first year boy who looked much older than eleven stepped forward without hesitation and sat on the stool.
-He lifted the hat over his dark curly hair and before it even touched his ears it shouted louder than ever ‘GRYFFINDOR!’
+A rather tall first year boy, who looked much older than eleven, stepped forward without hesitation and sat on the stool.
+He lifted the hat over his dark curly hair and before it even touched his ears it shouted with conviction ‘GRYFFINDOR!’

 The whole table erupted in cheers and the new boy walked over and sat down between Dennis Creevey and Seamus.

 Before continuing, McGonagall uncharacteristically spoke in the middle of the ceremony.

 ‘Mr. Evans is joining us this year as a fifth year student.
 He has just come from Durmstrang Academy and I am certain that all of the students will do their best to make him feel comfortable with the large change.’

 The entire hall was filled with whispers again as the students craned their necks to get a better look at the new Durmstrang-Gryffindor!
 The Gryffindors were all just as interested, for all they knew, it was mostly dark wizards that came out of that school.